emily-elizabeth/UserNotification_OXT/README.md

 # UNUserNotification

 A LiveCode Builder extension for posting local notifications on macOS 10.14 and later using the modern `UNUserNotificationCenter` API.
+Current version: 1.0.1.

 ---